YunoHost/doc/pages/03.project_community/10.ngo/use_case_non-profit_organisations.md

 ---
-title: YunoHost for non-profit organizations
+title: Use cases for NGOs
 template: docs
 taxonomy:
     category: docs